Coupled-Beam and Coupled-Bunch Instabilities

-As a result, the threshold of the rigid-bunch mode in both cases is proportional to the chromaticity.
-While for the ZSC case this threshold is $|\Delta \omega| \simeq |\zeta| \omega_s$, for the SSC one it is $|\Delta \omega| \simeq |\zeta| \omega_s^2/\Delta \omega_{\mathrm{sc}}$.
+As a result, the threshold of the rigid-bunch mode in both cases is proportional to chromaticity.
+While for the ZSC case this threshold is $|\Delta \omega| \simeq |\zeta| \omega_s$, for the SSC one it is $|\Delta \omega| \simeq |\zeta| \omega_s^2/\Delta \omega_{\mathrm{sc}} \ll |\zeta| \omega_s$.

 Another stabilizing effect of the chromaticity relates to Landau damping.
-The higher the chromaticity, the larger are the numbers of the head-tail harmonics constituting the rigid-bunch motion, $k \simeq |\zeta|$.
-A consequence of that is a fast growth of the intrinsic Landau damping for the SSC case: according to \cite{burov2009head, PhysRevSTAB.18.074401} the damping is as fast as $\propto k^4$, so a sufficiently high chromaticity should suppress the instability.
-For ZSC, the higher harmonics are prone to a larger contribution to Landau damping from the longitudinal degree of freedom.
+The rigid-bunch mode is known to not have any Landau damping.
+If this mode is not formed, i.e. if the coupled-bunch tune shift does not exceed the distance between neighboring head-tail modes, it excites them independently according to their formfactors.
+Thus, every participating head-tail mode is Landau-damped with its no-wake rate~\cite{burov2009head, PhysRevSTAB.18.074401}, assuming the single-bunch wake to be small enough.
+A consequence of that is very strong dependence of the intrinsic Landau damping on the chromaticity for the SSC case, as fast as $\propto \zeta^4$, so a sufficiently high chromaticity should suppress the instability.
+For ZSC, the higher harmonics contribute more to Landau damping from the longitudinal degree of freedom.